An init system must be an init system

 Non-Linux OSes are also a viable (if somewhat last-resort) option, especially if the situation for non-systemd setups significantly worsens; FreeBSD and DragonFlyBSD are totally worth taking a shot at.

-A new alternative to the official Arch installation ISO is now available, along with its repositories, hosted on the same location as the original systemd-free repos.
+An alternative to the official Arch installation ISO is available, along with its repositories, hosted on the same location as the original systemd-free repos.
 This will install a fresh OpenRC Arch system, which can be afterwards customized as needed.
 Read the installation instructions and profit.
+This project will also be discontinued, for the same reason as Manjaro-OpenRC's.

 Is a completely systemd-free Arch derivative.
 By its author's words, "Obarun is not a distribution, is not Arch Linux.
 Obarun is based on Arch Linux but with several changes."
 It uses the s6 supervision suite.